-Sediment removal is an option for accessible parts of a stream that have collected large amounts of debris due to long-term runoff and erosion.
+- Sediment Removal Sediment removal is an option for accessible parts of a stream that have collected large amounts of debris due to long-term runoff and erosion. - Natural Channel Design Natural channel design involves the restoration of streams to reflect pre-development conditions.